 - Reheating - Reheat cooked shrimp gently in a sauté pan or steamer to avoid drying them out.

-Pro tip: Save those shells!
+Chef tip: Save those shells!
 They make amazing seafood stocks for soups or risotto.

-Airtight Food Containers - I interchange glass food storage containers with plastic clipping lids or wooden push-ins.
-I always suggest glass storage containers because they can be microwaved, they hold food without staining, and the glass keeps the food at a more stable temperature, keeping it fresher and longer.
+Airtight Food Containers: I interchange glass food storage containers with plastic clip-on lids.
+I always suggest glass storage containers because they can be microwaved, hold food without staining, and keep food at a more stable temperature, keeping it fresher and longer.
+I recommend checking out these airtight food containers on Amazon.

 How to Marinate and Before You Cook It

 When it comes to marinating shrimp, less is definitely more.
-Shrimp are delicate and only need about 15-30 minutes to soak up flavors—anything longer, and the acid in most marinades (like lemon juice or vinegar) can start to "cook" the shrimp, making them tough.
+Shrimp are delicate and only need about 15-30 minutes to soak up flavors; anything longer, and the acid in most marinades (like lemon juice or vinegar) can start to "cook" the shrimp, making them tough.

 Always start with thawed shrimp (if frozen), and be sure to dry them off with a paper towel first.
 Drying them helps the marinade stick better and ensures the shrimp gets a nice sear when cooking.
 Whether you're going for a citrusy, spicy, or herby marinade, a short soak is all it takes to make shrimp burst with flavor!